-Regular data center cooling system maintenance among short-term recommendations
+Regular data centre cooling system maintenance among short-term recommendations

-Columbus, Ohio [August 24, 2022] – Record-breaking heat waves are making headlines and straining economies around the globe, with no signs of cooling down in the immediate future.
-Beyond the impact on human lives, extreme heat is taking a major toll on data center operations and infrastructure, from outages and disruptions at data centers in the United Kingdom to reduced production at power plants in France to concerns over water usage in drought-affected areas in the United States.
-Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today issued recommendations to data center operators and associated businesses to help them navigate these challenges.
+London, UK [August 24, 2022] – Record-breaking heat waves are making headlines and straining economies around the globe, with no signs of cooling down in the immediate future.
+Beyond the impact on human lives, extreme heat is taking a major toll on data centre operations and infrastructure, from outages and disruptions at data centres in the United Kingdom, to reduced production at power plants in France, to concerns over water usage in drought-affected areas across the world.
+Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today issued recommendations to data centre operators and associated businesses to help them navigate these challenges.

-To keep systems cool and help ensure data center availability, Vertiv experts recommend these immediate actions:
+To keep systems cool and help ensure data centre availability, Vertiv experts recommend these immediate actions:

 - Schedule a regular maintenance plan.
 Vertiv recommends its customers schedule preventive maintenance quarterly.
 For compressor-based (DX) units, Vertiv recommends quarterly or more frequent cleaning of the condenser coils.
 The lack of proper and regular cleaning of the condenser coil can cause more of a reduction in the overall thermal unit capacity than the ambient temperature itself.
 Additionally, properly maintaining the refrigerant charge level helps to enable the design capacity and operating efficiency to function smoothly.
 A refrigerant charge that is too low or too high, can cause operational inefficiencies.